AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-external-request-leads-to-login.md

 ---
-title: "Documents: External document request link leads to login page"
+title: 'Documents: External document request link leads to login page'
-description: "When an external user receives a document request email and clicks on the link to submit the document, they are redirected to the Workfront login page of the organization that requested the document.
-This may occur even when the Collaborate with people without Workfront accounts by using their email address system preference is enabled."
+description: When an external user receives a document request email and clicks on the link to submit the document, they are redirected to the Workfront login page of the organization that requested the document.
+This may occur even when the Collaborate with people without Workfront accounts by using their email address system preference is enabled.
 hidefromtoc: yes
+exl-id: a3737cf3-db96-46ee-84e7-2a1037b07466
 ---
 # Documents: External document request link leads to login page

 <!--This article is on the WF and WFP TOCs-->